J. T. O'Sullivan

-O'Sullivan was drafted by the New Orleans Saints in the sixth round of the 2002 NFL Draft.
+O'Sullivan was selected by the New Orleans Saints in the sixth round of the 2002 NFL draft.
 He also spent time with 10 other NFL teams: the Green Bay Packers, Chicago Bears, Minnesota Vikings, New England Patriots, Carolina Panthers, Detroit Lions, San Francisco 49ers, Cincinnati Bengals, San Diego Chargers, and Oakland Raiders.
 He was a backup for the majority of his NFL career but began the 2008 season as the starter for the 49ers.
 He also played for the Frankfurt Galaxy of NFL Europe in 2004 and 2007, leading the Galaxy to the World Bowl each year.
 He earned All-NFL Europa and NFL Europa Co-Offensive MVP honors in 2007.
 O'Sullivan spent the final season of his professional career as a backup for the Saskatchewan Roughriders of the CFL.

-He later went into coaching and was also the former head football coach of Patrick Henry High School (San Diego, California) from 2019 to 2021.
+In 2018, he started the YouTube channel "The QB School", where he analyzes quarterbacks.
+He was the head football coach of Patrick Henry High School in San Diego from 2019 to 2021.

 Early life

-O'Sullivan (born in Burbank, California) attended Jesuit High School in Carmichael, California, where he played football and baseball.
+John Thomas O'Sullivan was born on August 25, 1979, in Burbank, California.
+He attended Jesuit High School in Carmichael, California, where he played football and baseball.
 In football, he was a two-time All-Metro League selection and led his school to a Sac-Joaquin Section crown in 1995.
 He was also team captain his senior year.
-He also set school records for single-season passing yards with 1,794 during his senior year and career passing yards with 3,500.
+O'Sullivan also set school records for single-season passing yards with 1,794 during his senior year and career passing yards with 3,500.
 In baseball, he played catcher and earned all-league honors.
 He had a .450 batting average his senior season.
 O'Sullivan graduated from Jesuit High School in 1997.